Safety Certification – Your Questions Answered

-Energy Safety Canada states that their protocols require a minimum of 6 hours of instruction time.
+Energy Safety Canada (formerly Enform) states their protocols require a minimum of six hours of instruction time.
 That does not include lunch hour and breaks.

-Yes, every 3 years – if you work in the petroleum industry it has to be done every 3 years and must be upgraded if you are working with new or different products
+WHMIS training expires every three years.
+The petroleum industry requires WHMIS training to be completed every 3 years and must be upgraded if you are working with new or different products.

-All of our courses start at 7:45 AM sharp.
+Most of our courses start at 7:45 AM sharp.
 It is up to the instructor’s discretion whether a student be allowed into class if they are more than 20 minutes late.
 View the individual courses for start times.

 How long are the safety training courses?